kuamatzin/price-tracker-gas-stations/docs/prd/epic-4-web-dashboard-mvp.md

 # Epic 4: Web Dashboard MVP

-**Goal:** Create a visually intuitive web dashboard that complements the Telegram bot with rich data visualizations and configuration capabilities.
+**Goal:** Create a visually intuitive web dashboard that complements the Telegram bot with rich data visualizations, configuration capabilities, and **multi-station management features**.
 The mobile-first React application provides deeper analytics, visual trend analysis, and administrative functions that benefit from a larger screen format.
-This epic delivers the visual intelligence layer that transforms data into insights through charts, maps, and comparative visualizations.
+This epic delivers the visual intelligence layer that transforms data into insights through charts, maps, and comparative visualizations, with comprehensive support for users managing multiple fuel stations.

 ## Story 4.1: React Application Setup